Pms3t/Stars/README.md

 # Personal project - Stars
- I wanted to explore how databases work with mongoose so I created application that showcases... stars (yee...)
+ With this project I explored how databases work with NoSQL so I created application that showcases every item inside of the database.
  Mediocre project.
  Live Demo -> https://universestars.herokuapp.com/